Treasures in your change – the 10c!

-We have discussed before how there are some Australian coin denominations that tend to be ignored by collectors – the 5c, the $2 (up until relatively recently anyway) and the humble 10c.
+We have discussed before that there are some Australian coin denominations collectors tend to ignore – the 5c, the $2 (up until relatively recently anyway) and the humble 10c.
 The 10c series has only one circulating commemorative, no circulating full-colour types, and is generally issued in large quantities.
 Thus, the common question is “what 10c coins could possibly be worth looking out for?”
-Well, it just so happens that – as with every Australian denomination – there’s a lot of 10c coins to look out for!

 An original – and a classic…